mandli/surge-examples/sally/README.md

 ## Hurricane Sally Information

-All information and analysis was acquired from The National Hurricane Center (NHC) Tropical Cyclone Report under the National Oceanic and Atmospheric Administration (NOAA), which can be found here: https://www.nhc.noaa.gov/data/tcr/AL192020_Sally.pdf
+All information and analysis was acquired from The National Hurricane Center (NHC) Tropical Cyclone Report under the National Oceanic and Atmospheric Administration (NOAA), which can be found here: https://www.nhc.noaa.gov/data/tcr/AL192020_Sally.pdf.

 ## Path & Landfall

-Hurricane Sally was a category 2 hurricane that made landfall along the coast of Alabama and the western Florida Panhandle around 0945 UTC (0545 EST) on September 16, 2020.
-(While it also intersected with the Floridian peninsula, there was on significant coastal flooding there as the storm was a tropical depression and was transitioning to a tropical storm at that time.)
-Hurricane Sally created a complex pattern of storm surge flooding along much of the central and northeastern US Gulf coast, and record river flooding resulting from heavy rainfall.
+Hurricane Sally was a category 2 hurricane that made landfall along the coast of Alabama and the western Florida Panhandle around 0945 UTC on September 16, 2020.
+(While it also intersected with the Floridian peninsula, there was no significant coastal flooding there as the storm was a tropical depression and was transitioning to a tropical storm at that time.)
+Hurricane Sally created a complex pattern of storm surge flooding along much of the central and northeastern US Gulf coast, along with record river flooding resulting from heavy rainfall.
 The storm continued across Alabama and Georgia and dissipated in South Carolina.

 <img src="images/path.png" width="700">